kirtonBCIlab/bci-essentials-unity-serial-triggers/README.md

 |---|---|---|
 | **Port Name** | Serial port, e.g. `COM3` (Windows) or `/dev/ttyUSB0` (Linux/macOS).
 Use the **Scan Ports** button to list available ports with device names. | `COM3` |

-Advanced port settings (Baud Rate, Parity, Data Bits, Stop Bits, Write Timeout, Connect On Awake) are available in a collapsed foldout.
+Advanced port settings (Baud Rate, Parity, Data Bits, Stop Bits, Write Timeout, Connect On Awake) are available below.
 Most trigger boxes work with the defaults (9600 baud, 8N1).

-Trigger byte settings (status bytes, pulse width, stimulus encoding) are in the **Trigger Settings** foldout.
-Status bytes default to 240-245 and must match Python's `DEFAULT_TRIGGER_MAP`.

-**Verbose Log** logs every marker push (both LSL and serial) to the Console. **Fake Mode** simulates serial output without hardware.

 ### How It Works
 - When a BCI marker is pushed (e.g. Trial Started, P300 flash), the trigger byte is sent over the serial port, held for **Pulse Width Ms** (default 10 ms), then followed by a `0` byte to reset the trigger line.
 This produces a pulse of known minimum width that the EEG amplifier's stim channel can reliably detect.
 - On application exit or when the serial port is disconnected, a `0` byte is sent to ensure the trigger line is reset to baseline.
-- LSL marker output is always unaffected.
+- LSL marker output is unaffected.

-### Default Byte Mapping
+### Status Marker Byte Mapping

-Status markers use the high byte range (240-245) by default to stay well clear of stimulus values:
+Status markers use the high byte range (240-245, >= 0xf0) by default to stay well clear of stimulus values:

 | Event | Default Byte |
 |---|---|